ygaur697/videobrowser/README.md

 Problems faced
- Major time consumption in building this application went into solving a simple error, The videos werent getting played because of simple mistake in ng-repeat directive that I couldn't pin down on time
+ Major time consumption in building this application went into solving a simple error, The videos werent getting played because of simple mistake that I couldn't pin down in time.